LouisMPenrod/Portfolio/TurningPhase/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*The Journal of Experimental Biology*, 200, 1165–1178.

 Wöhl, S., & Schuster, S. (2007).
-The predictive start of hunting archer fish: a flexible and precise motor pattern performed with the
+The predictive start of hunting archer fish: a flexible and precise motor

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;kinematics of an escape C-start. *The Journal of Experimental Biology*, 210, 311–324.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;pattern performed with the kinematics of an escape C-start. *The Journal of Experimental Biology*, 210, 311–324.